Core Services: AWS vs Azure

 Serverless workflow orchestration to visually design, build, and automate business processes and integrate applications and data.

-Messaging services for decoupling applications, including queues and pub/sub messaging.
+Messaging services for decoupling applications, including queues for point-to-point, topics for pub/sub, and event routing/streaming.

 AI & Machine Learning

-Services for building, training, and deploying ML models and AI-powered applications.
+Services for building, training, and deploying ML models (SageMaker, Azure ML) and AI-powered applications using pre-trained models for vision, speech, language, etc., including Generative AI capabilities.

 Internet of Things (IoT)